Seahawks notes: What’s Pete Carroll’s magic number for balance? Carlos Dunlap again sits out practice

 Via PFF, that number has dropped to 63% — the league average — the past three games.

-Put another way, the Seahawks had the sixth-highest rate of passing on first-and-10 the first eight games of the season but have dropped to 17th the past three weeks.
+Put another way, the Seahawks had the sixth-highest rate of passing on first-and-10 in the first eight games of the season but have dropped to 17th the past three weeks.

 The Seahawks, of course, could go back to passing more.
 But with Chris Carson returning to the lineup last week, Carroll also seems to want to mix in the run a little more.